PTSD in Children

 Find out how US combat vets are helping inner-city youth who struggle with PTSD.

 According to NPR storywriter Audie Cornish, 3,000 people were shot in Chicago in 2015 with as many as 151 shootings concentrated in a single neighborhood.
-Based out of the YMCA of Metro Chicago’s Youth Safety and Violence Prevention Initiative, Urban Warriors was set up to help any and all children affected by these numbers.
+Based out of the YMCA of Metro Chicago’s Youth Safety and Violence Prevention Initiative, Urban Warriors was set up to help any and all children affected by this violence.

 Many others like Eddie Bocanegra are realizing that gang life has several similarities to a war zone.
 In generalized terms, soldiers carry guns, have ranks, and sometimes have to kill people; it’s the same life that many inner-city kids are living at such young ages.
 Additionally, these kids know what it means to fear for their safety and even their lives.
 They’ve seen loved ones and comrades die in front of them, just like many veterans have.